TenyamaGain/TheWired.zone-TOS/README.md

 > Rule 5.)
 Just use common sense and don't be a dick.
 <p align="center">
-I appreciate you taking the time to read this.
+I appreciate you taking the time to read this!
+Have fun on TheWired.zone!
 </p>